saurabh-s-sawant/saurabh-s-sawant.github.io/_pages/about.md

 <b></b>

 <div align="justify">
-In my current role as a postdoctoral scholar at Lawrence Berkeley National Lab, I lead the development of an exascale electrostatic-quantum transport solver for modeling nanomaterials.
+In my current role as a postdoctoral scholar at the Lawrence Berkeley National Lab, I lead the development of an exascale electrostatic-quantum transport solver for modeling nanomaterials.
 Leveraging the nonequilibrium Green's function method & HPC, our code enables analysis of charge transport within intricate 3D structures.
 Prior to this endeavor, I worked on electrodynamic modeling of microelectronic circuits using Maxwell's equations.
 </div>
 <b></b>

 <div align="justify">
 I earned my M.S. and Ph.D. in Aerospace Engineering from the University of Illinois Urbana-Champaign, where I worked on modeling hypersonic flows.
-I lead the development of massively scalable software for solving the Boltzmann Transport equation, using the Direct Simulation Monte Carlo (DSMC) method.
+I led the development of massively scalable software for solving the Boltzmann Transport equation, using the Direct Simulation Monte Carlo (DSMC) method.
 Using this tool, I studied challenging problems at the intersection of statistical mechanics, hypersonics, and linear stability analysis, such as modeling 3D shock-wave/boundary-layer interactions.
 </div>